The biggest excuse you have for not taking action on your dreams that you can’t afford to.

 Fresh out of university, all starry-eyed, ready to take on the world, but news flash, it’s a global recession.
 Things got really tight, really quick.

-I was living pretty comfortably for four years in Halifax on student loans, education savings plan + whichever on campus job I had at the time.
-Then graduating feeling so accomplished and heading off on like a two-month backpacking and chilling in London trip.
+I was living pretty comfortably for four years in Halifax on student loans, education savings plan + whichever on-campus job I had at the time.
+Then graduating feeling so accomplished and heading off on like two-month backpacking and chilling in London trip.
 To realizing, shit son, I’m broke and I have zero prospects.

 I spent four years and a lot of money (most of which I have to pay back, and still have to) on my Bachelor of Arts in Political Science and International Development Studies.
 But hey, at least I got that bonus Honours.